loudonadam/bonsai-tracker-react/README.md

 - The script points at `backend/bonsai.db` by default but accepts any SQLAlchemy URL via `--target-db` when you need to import into a different environment.
-- Images are read from the directory you pass to `--images-dir`, re-saved through the same thumbnail pipeline that FastAPI uses, and stored under `backend/var/media/full|thumbs` so the UI loads them exactly like newly uploaded photos.
+- Images are read from the directory you pass to `--images-dir`, re-saved through the same thumbnail pipeline that FastAPI uses, and stored under `backend/var/media/full|thumbs` (or a custom location supplied via `--media-root`) so the UI loads them exactly like newly uploaded photos.
+Override the thumbnail dimensions with `--thumbnail-size` if you use a different value in production.
 - Missing species entries are created automatically (the species name from the legacy database is used as the new `common_name`).
 - Tree girth values recorded in millimetres are converted to centimetres before the corresponding measurement rows are written in the new schema.